top of page

 The plan was formally adopted by City Council in July 2024 and now the plan has moved to the implementation phase with specific projects to improve and enhance the park – guided by the vision set out by the master plan.

-Implementation of the first projects was started in 2024, below are some photos taken the in summer of 2025.
+Implementation of the first projects started in 2024, below are some photos taken the in summer of 2025.

 To keep up to date with developments about this issue please subscribe to the BQNA Newsletter.
 That is the best way to stay informed.